0422 428 584

 As the founder of Search Scope, a Perth-based SEO agency, I’ve seen firsthand how local search penalties can damage a business.
-They can undo years of hard work by causing ranking drops, harming your visibility, and leading to a sharp decline in organic traffic.
+They can undo years of work by causing ranking drops, harming visibility, and leading to sharp declines in organic traffic and leads.

-• Common Triggers: Keyword stuffing in your business name, duplicate Google Business Profile (GBP) listings, fake reviews, and low-quality content are frequent culprits.
+• Common triggers: keyword stuffing in your business name, duplicate Google Business Profile (GBP) listings, fake reviews, low-quality content, and unnatural link building are the most frequent causes

-• Recovery Steps: The path back starts with a professional local SEO audit.
-You’ll also need to fix GBP issues, use Google’s Disavow Tool for bad links, and file a reconsideration request if you received a manual penalty.
+• Recovery steps: start with a professional local SEO audit, fix GBP issues, address backlink quality (Disavow Tool when warranted, though Google has materially downplayed its importance through 2024-2026), and file a reconsideration request if you received a manual penalty

-Recovering from a penalty takes time and a clear strategy.
-But with a proactive approach, you can protect your rankings for the long term.
+Recovery takes time and a clear plan.
+Most algorithmic penalties resolve at the next core update (typically 2-6 months).
+With a proactive approach you can protect rankings for the long term.

 Local search penalties often happen because of specific violations.
 Understanding these common triggers is the first step to avoiding a drop in your rankings and online visibility.